 “With death hot on their heels people sprinted from one side of Sniper Alley to the other to deliver supplies to family and friends.”

-Rebuilding the “cable car wasn’t a top priority”.
-Sarajevans drifted away from the troubled mountain divided between two entities and strewn with landmines.
+Rebuilding the cable car wasn’t a top priority.
+Sarajevans drifted away from the troubled mountain strewn with landmines and divided between two entities.

-Over the years, Sarajevans slowly returned to their “favorite excursion site”.
+Sarajevans slowly returned to Mt.
+Trebević, their “favorite excursion site”.
 An “awareness that the cable car could be renovated” began to grow.
 After twenty-five years, renovation was finally complete, and the cable car began running again on April 6, 2018.

 Reconstruction of the cable car may be a final step in the restoration process.
 Despite frustration that it took so long, there’s a sense of optimism with the reopening of access to beloved Mt.
 Trebević.

 March 1st was Bosnia-Herzegovina Independence Day.
-It was only observed by half of the country – the Bosniak-Croat-dominated entity called the Federation of Bosnia and Herzegovina.
-For the other half, the Serb-dominated Republika Srpska, March 1 was an ordinary working day.
+It was observed by half of the country – the Bosniak-Croat-dominated entity called the Federation of Bosnia and Herzegovina.
+For the other half – the Serb-dominated Republika Srpska – March 1 was an ordinary working day.

-Views from the cable car are great but the outing was somewhat disappointing.
-Unless you have skis, hiking up and down the mountain is better than riding the cable car, and summer is definitely a better time of year.
-Interesting hikes include remnants of the Olympic bobsled and luge track, Prvi Šumar recreational area, and the Observatory (Čolina Kapa), formerly Bistrik Kula, an Austro-Hungarian fortification.
+Views from the cable car are great but the outing itself was disappointing.
+Unless you have skis, hiking up and down the mountain is better than riding the cable car – summer is the best time for hiking.
+Hiking trails include Prvi Šumar recreational area, remnants of the Olympic bobsled and luge track, and the Observatory (Čolina Kapa), formerly known as Bistrik Kula, an Austro-Hungarian fortification.

 War Bunker and Museum